Skip to Content

 Who Scores a Boxing Match?
 (Judges or Referee)

-Typically, three judges preside ringside to monitor the match and their primary role is to assign points to each boxer’s performance in each round.
+Typically, three judges preside ringside to monitor the match and their primary role is to assign points to each boxer’s performance in each round using score cards.
 (Keep in mind, scoring is done independently, without significant interaction or influence, maintaining overall impartiality.)

 The referee, on the other hand, is the authority in the ring managing the fight, ensuring the boxers adhere to the rules, safety protocols and intervening in case of violations or unsafe conditions.
 They contribute to point deductions and can indeed influence the judges indirectly, but they do not assign points to boxers or have any role in scoring the match.